Goldziher/vuex-hooks/README.md

 }
 ```

-This is not required here, just give the module name as a first argument and then destructure what is needed.
+This is not required here, just give the module name as a first argument and then destructure what is needed from the returned value.

 If you want to remap names, do this:

 ```javascript
 const { SET_LOCALE: setLocale } = useMutations('locales')
 ```

-The vuex helpers are being called under the hood by the hooks, and they are being given the entire module keys.
-So when you choose a module called `locales` inside the useMutations helper, all locales mutations are returned.
+The vuex helpers are being called under the hood by the hooks, and they are being given the entire module's keys.
+So when you choose a module called `locales` inside the useState helper for example, all locales' module state entries are returned.

 This sounds inefficent, but is in fact a bit more efficent than the regular implementation because the hooks use memoization.
-Thus called `useMutations('locales')` will compute only once - when you first call this, and then always return the result afterwards, and the rest is done using destructuring.
+Thus calling `useState('locales')` will compute only once and then always return the result afterwards without recomputed (the values are of course computed, so they keep reactivity).
+The rest is done using destructuring and its inherent benefits.

-### usage with typing
+### Typing

 To use with typescript and typing, you should of course use either a ts/tsx file, or a vue file with the correct script header, and then pass an interface as a generic argument to the hooks.